 If you cannot pick your BIB up on Friday, theRegistration tables will be opening up at 7:00 am on Race Day!

 The Course The trail is predominantly single track!
-With right around 220 runners registered and many competing to win, our goal is to avoid a bottleneck in the first mile.
+With 300+ runners, and many competing to win, our goal is to avoid a bottleneck in the first mile.
 If you are competing to win, start near the front of the pack, and if you are running to finish, allow these runners a berth to get out fast and establish good position before the course transitions into the Bullards Trail, which is 95% single track and passing is more of a challenge.

-The first 350 registered runners will receive a Race Mug with a 2017 Hotshot Half race logo printed on it.
+The first 350 registered runners will receive a gift to be announced.

 BRING YOUR COWBELLS!!!!!